 Financial aid is pro-rated for payment periods in accordance with Federal financial aid regulations.
-For Practical Nursing, Surgical Technology, and Radiologic Technology, the academic year is 900 clock hours and a payment period if 450 clock hours.
+For Practical Nursing and Surgical Technology, the academic year is 900 clock hours and a payment period if 450 clock hours.
 For the Business & Skilled Technical Sciences Programs, an academic year is 914.5 clock hours and a payment period is 457 hours.
+Although the length of the academic years and payment periods varies by programs, all students are treated the same in the SAP policy.
+All students are required to meet the same grade and attendance thresholds regardless of their enrollment status, program of study, etc.